Use RDMA or GPU instances in Batch pools

 To configure a specialized VM size for your Batch pool, you have several options to install required software or drivers:

-• Create a custom Windows or Linux VM image on which you have installed drivers, software, or other settings required for the VM size.
+Create a custom Windows or Linux VM image with installed drivers, software, or other settings required for the VM size.

-• Create a Batch application package from a zipped driver or application installer, and configure Batch to deploy the package to pool nodes and install once when each node is created.
+Create a Batch application package from a zipped driver or application installer.
+Then, configure Batch to deploy this package to pool nodes and install once when each node is created.
 For example, if the application package is an installer, create a start task command line to silently install the app on all pool nodes.
 Consider using an application package and a pool start task if your workload depends on a particular driver version.

 Note